Samsung/cordova-sectv-tizen/README.md

     $ grunt compile:sectv-tizen
     ```

 * Above command will creates `cordova-js/pkg/cordova.sectv-tizen.js`.
-Let's copy the file to `www` directory which is including Orsay Application project template for further use.
+Let's copy the file to `www` directory which is including Tizen TV Application project template for further use.
 In the `cordova-js` directory:
     ```sh
     $ cp ./pkg/cordova.sectv-tizen.js ../cordova-sectv-tizen/www/cordova.js
     ```